 *Remember th makes two sounds, th as in thing and th as in the

 While we were watching a th video, an advertisement for a wh digraph video came up.
 We watched it and then added wh to our word list.

-This week’s shared reading is linked to the theme of courage and bravery as Remembrance Day falls on Friday of this week.
+This week’s shared reading is linked to the theme of courage and bravery as Remembrance Day falls on Saturday of this week.

 Fall weather seems to have finally arrived so we will observe the changes in the world outside our classroom wonder window and we will also be learning about the changes we see during our Shared Reading of this poem below.

 We will continue to review the reading strategies Eagle Eye and Stretchy Snake but we will be focussing on Chunky Monkey and Flippy Dolphin!
 We will continue to focus on vowels and will look at ‘super e.’
 Check out the Phonics Video tag to link you to all the vowel videos.